Brevillo/Leveled/README.md

 - Configurable tile availability, allowing administrators to disable the use of certain tiles and gameplay elements with a config file.
 - Configurable player and camera movement, allowing users to adjust the parameters for player and camera movement, as well as providing some good presets.
+- Confirmation of destructive action (popup asking users to save when they switch to another level or close the app).
 - More tile types
   - Bounce pads
   - Slopes